-Tariffs: In 2018 the average tariff for Sheep and Goats was 15.4%, been the 183 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Sheep and Goats was 15.4%, making it the 183rd lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Sheep and Goats are Austria (89.1%), Morocco (87.3%), Turkey (58.3%), Israel (54.9%), and Cyprus (43.1%).
 The countries with the lowest tariffs are Angola (0%), Egypt (0%), Mauritius (0%), South Africa (0%), and United Arab Emirates (0%).